-The narrative around the various mathematical and physical techniques broadly known as quantum mechanics has suffered under the influence of certain social pressures.
-The incredible strengths of the theories and their predictive powers have thus become subject to a number of sensationalized story lines, which we refer to here as quantum mysticism.
-In this paper we demonstrate a three pronged counterattack which combats these forces.
+The narrative around the various mathematical and physical techniques broadly known as quantum mechanics has suffered due to the influence of social pressures.
+The incredible strengths of the theories and their predictive powers have become subject to a number of sensationalized story lines, which we refer to here as "quantum mysticism".
+In this paper we demonstrate a three-pronged counterattack which combats these forces.
 A precise use of terms coupled with an accurate and intuitive way to describe the behavior of discrete and microscopic phenomenon effectively demystifies quantum mechanics.
 We don't go into the mathematical details here to keep our discussion accessible to the layperson.
 After our demystification the discipline withholds its incredible predictive power without scaring away a rational thinker.
-In fact quantum mechanics is entirely a rational, intuitive, and accessible discipline.
-The world is full of mystery, however a discipline devoted to quantifying and rationalizing behaviors of certain specific systems is hardly the place to go searching for such mystery.
-If you think you don't understand quantum mechanics, it's probably because you don't understand quantum mechanics.
+In fact quantum mechanics is an entirely rational, intuitive, and accessible discipline.
+The world is full of mystery; however, a discipline devoted to quantifying and rationalizing behaviors of certain specific systems is hardly the place to go searching for mystery.